 As a result we can create two new variables, score and cost_weighted score with the following SQL query (this is the kind of query that makes you love SQL) :

 Note that for each line we only add information from other NPIs.
 As a result, we do not leak anything here.
-Also notice that this could be seen as a propagation of the fraud information in a bipartite graph : with physicians and drugs nodes.
-If we simplify this bipartite graph into a graph with all node being physicians, our score is juste a weighted percentage of fraudster neighbours in the graph !
+Also notice that this could be seen as a propagation of the fraud information in a bipartite graph: with physician and drug nodes.
+If we simplify this bipartite graph into a graph with all node being physicians, our score is juste a weighted percentage of fraudster neighbors in the graph!
 Some other graph features could probably be derived (see these slides for example).

 What do these new features do?